bluemods/genpassword/README.md

 # genpassword

-Simple secure password generator written in Golang.
+Simple secure password generator written in Golang, which uses the built in secure random generator in the OS you are using to create a securely random password.

+The underlying source of randomness comes from crypto/rand#Reader.
+[See here](https://pkg.go.dev/crypto/rand#pkg-variables) for an explanation.

 Never get compromised or be affected by password DB leaks again!